clopezca/k-challenge/README.md

 * [Setup](#setup)

 ## General info
-This project is to solve a problem with logged users.
+This project provides a session token that helps to know when a user has logged in the system.
-The application generates an user session token, and show us user logged in, date an token.
+In order to solve the security challenge, this app creates and shows an user session token, that includes username, date and token.

 ## Technologies
 Project is created with: